MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Accept wildcard characters: False
 ```

-### -ScanScheduleTime
-This setting is discontinued and replaced with **ScanScheduleOffset** as a part of a recent Microsoft Defender Antivirus update.

 ### -ScanScheduleOffset
 Configures the number of minutes after midnight to perform a scheduled scan.
 The time on the endpoint is used to determine the local time.
 If you enable this setting, a scheduled scan will run at the time specified.
 If you disable or don’t enable this setting, a scheduled scan runs at the default time of two hours (120 minutes) after midnight.